top of page

 About Bottles on a Bicycle

-Cycling is a sport, and it's essential for every cyclist to refuel during a ride.
-For convenience, some opt for bottles of water, carbonated drinks, or sports beverages (500-600 cc) since they are readily accessible.
-While some riders carry these in backpacks or on racks, most cyclists use bottle cages attached to their bike frames.
-They purchase specially designed cycling bottles or bidons (French for bottle) to fill with their preferred drinks.
-These can include homemade sports drinks, juice, plain water, and more.
+Cycling is a smooth sport, and for me, quite a sweaty one.
+Naturally, it's important to refuel during a ride, and the more, the better.
+For convenience, some people opt for bottles of water, carbonated drinks, or the readily available sports beverages in Taiwan (500-600 cc), which are everywhere.
+While some riders carry these in backpacks or on racks, most cyclists use bottle cages attached in pairs to their bike frames.
+These cages hold cycling bottles or bidons (French for bottle), filled with their preferred drinks, such as homemade sports drinks, juice, plain water, and more.

 Dissolving Effervescent Tablets

-I have two bottles: one is filled with pure water, and in the other, I dissolve one effervescent tablet in water.
-These tablets are affordable, convenient, and available in various flavors and compositions.
-In Taiwan, they tend to be quite pricey.
-My daughter brought back three different kinds from her recent trip to Germany:
+I always carry two bottles: one filled with pure water, and the other with water in which I dissolve an effervescent tablet.
+These tablets are cost-effective, convenient, and available in a variety of flavors and compositions.
+In Taiwan, they are usually quite pricey.
+My daughter brought back three different types from her recent trip to Germany:

-- Vitamin C (yellow cover) with Lemon taste
+- Vitamin C (yellow cover) with Lemon flavor

-- Calcium (blue cover) with Peach-Passion Fruit taste
+- Calcium (blue cover) with Peach-Passion Fruit flavor

-Be aware that buying too many of these German-made tablets could alarm President Trump, leading him to view them as a 'security threat' and enforce punitive tariffs, similar to those imposed on German cars!
+Keep in mind that purchasing an excessive number of these German-made tablets might raise concerns for President Trump, prompting him to see them as a 'security threat' and impose punitive tariffs, much like those on German automobiles!

-These supermarket tablets are very convenient, but their sugar content is higher than I prefer.
-Many sports nutrition brands provide similar dissolving tablets without sugar in individual packaging for a slightly higher cost.
+These in supermarket available tablets are quite handy, but they contain more sugar than I'd like.
+Numerous sports nutrition brands offer similar sugar-free dissolving tablets in individual packaging at a slightly higher price.

 About Bottles